mailhexu/bibcheck/README.md

 - Configurable field checking via JSON configuration files
 - Option to check only missing fields
 - Intelligent comparison that ignores trivial differences (like en-dash vs hyphen)
+- Special handling for page ranges (regex-based normalization)
+- Case-insensitive DOI comparison
+- Proper encoding handling to avoid display issues
+- Fixes for mojibake encoding issues in page ranges
+- Clear separation between entries in output
 - Immediate reporting of issues after checking each entry
+- Preserves original entries (only fixes mismatches and adds missing fields)
+- Note: Entry and field order may be changed due to bibtexparser limitations

 ## Installation